sava-software/sava/README.md

 ## Contribution

-Unit tests are needed and welcomed, as well as general usage/testing-out of the library.
+Unit tests are needed and welcomed.
 Otherwise, please open an issue or send an email before working on a pull request.